Daniel 9: 24-27

 the failures of the entire human race; and since through the promises to

-Abraham (Genesis 12:1-3) the entire human race shares in the spiritual
+Abraham (Genesis 12:1-3) the entire human race potentially shares in the spiritual

-blessings of the Jews (Galatians 3:7-9) the universal provision for sin
+blessings promised (Galatians 3:7-9), the universal provision to solve

 is also in view.

-2. Three things that deal with the future:
+2. Three things that deal with the future of Israel.

 A. To bring in everlasting righteousness: